mala23/faast_3/README.md

 - Be able to hold passengers
 - Be able to accept a passenger
 - Be able to release a passenger
-- Be able to dock a train
+- Be able to let a train arrive
-- Be able to
+- Be able to let a train depart

 It interacts with:
 - Train